SSH

 Note

-The public key in ~/.ssh/id_rsa.pub start with type of key and ends with username and host name
+The public key in ~/.ssh/id_<key_type>.pub starts with the key type and ends with username@hostname

 Important

-Since host names can appear in the public key files instead of IP addresses, the server involved needs to know those host names so edit /etc/hosts at the server
+Since host names can appear in the public key files instead of IP addresses, the server involved needs to know those host names.
+Usually this works fine otherwise edit /etc/hosts at the server

-If a ssh connection using password logging is possible, then the key of the client can be copied over the network as:
+If a ssh connection using password logging is possible, then the key of the client can be copied and appended to the servers ssh keys over the network:

 SSH Passphrase